debjeet214/Python/README.md

 ### Applications of Python

-The Python Package Index lists thousands of third-party modules for Python.
+<h4>The Python Package Index lists thousands of third-party modules for Python.</h4>
-1. Web and Internet Development
+<h3>1.
+Web and Internet Development</h3>
 Python offers many choices for web development:

 - Frameworks such as Django and Pyramid.
 - Micro-frameworks such as Flask and Bottle.
-- Advanced content management systems such as Plone and django CMS.
+- Advanced content management systems such as Plone and Django CMS.

-Python's standard library supports many Internet protocols:
+Python's standard library supports many Internet protocols:</hr>

 - i.
 HTML and XML
 - ii.
 JSON